Saving money on music

 Alongside the fall of the musical album, we have the rise of music piracy.
 When albums were released on vinyl, it was a lot more difficult to produce illegal copies of that album.
 As the business transitioned to a digital world, it left open the risk of piracy, and in doing so, has helped grow P2P applications such as Kazaa and BitTorrent.
 Now any album can be downloaded almost instantaneously, consumed, and discarded.
 Thankfully, there are legal options for consuming music in this fashion, so here are the best ways to get the music that you want while spending the least amount of money.

 Technology is moving away from physical media.
 Unless you are a collector, or unless you fear “the cloud”, there is no reason that your musical collection should not be digital.
-If you already have a huge physical media collection, there are plenty of guides to transfer your music to a digital format like mp3 or wma.
+If you already have a huge physical media collection, there are plenty of guides to transfer your music to a digital format like mp3 or WMA.
 There are a couple of reasons for going digital…

 First, it’s practical.
-If you go to a store and look to buy a portable media player, you aren’t going to find a walkman or a discman on the shelf.
+If you go to a store and look to buy a portable media player, you aren’t going to find a walkman or a Discman on the shelf.
 You will find an iPod or mp3 player.
 They are smaller, can fit more music, and have more features.
-New vehicles are equipped with bluetooth or auxilary inputs for media players, and home stereo systems are the same.
+New vehicles are equipped with Bluetooth or Auxilary inputs for media players, and home stereo systems are the same.
 Eventually, it is predicted that all physical media will be done away with.
-Instead of fighting against the trends and investing in an ever increasingly expensive dying system, go with the flow and go digital.
+Instead of fighting against the trends and investing in an ever-increasingly expensive dying system, go with the flow and go digital.
 It will save you time and money.

 Secondly, it’s cheaper.
 If you want to buy a new album, you can either hit up your local FutureShop/BestBuy/HMV and see if you can find the new release CD for $15 or $20.
 That same album will be available online from multiple retailers for $10.
 For one CD, it might not be a big difference, but if you want to own a LOT of music, then that is a huge premium to be paying.

 The way that technology has already come, and the direction that it is going, you have to start to consider if you really need to own music from now on.
 Back in the days of vinyl and cassette tapes, if you wanted to hear a song, you had to own it – or at least know someone who owned it.
-The chance of catching it on the radio were slim, so unless you purchased the music, you may never hear the songs or the album that you wanted.
+The chance of catching it on the radio was slim, so unless you purchased the music, you may never hear the songs or the album that you wanted.
 Now, however, it is ridiculously easy to listen to music that you don’t own.

 How have you saved money on your music collection?